baumer-lab/fec20/README.md

-**fec20** contains data from the [Federal Election Commission (FEC)](https://www.fec.gov/) website pertaining to candidates, committees, results, contributions from committees and individuals, and other financial [data for the United States 2015-2016 election cycle](https://www.fec.gov/data/browse-data/?tab=bulk-data).
+**fec20** contains data from the [Federal Election Commission (FEC)](https://www.fec.gov/) website pertaining to candidates, committees, results, contributions from committees and individuals, and other financial [data for the United States 2019-2020 election cycle](https://www.fec.gov/data/browse-data/?tab=bulk-data).
 Additionally, for the datasets that are included as samples, the package includes functions that import the full versions.

+This package is a natural successor of the `fec16` R package (that contains data from the 2019-2020 elections). `fec16` is available on CRAN.

 ## Installation